TerranUlm/FreePIE-Scripts/README.md

 11. stop your script, reconfigure it to use the regular vJoy
 12. start your script

-it might be necessary to run FreePIE as administrator
+It might be necessary to run FreePIE as administrator.

+It's also not foolproof, as both vJoy devices have the same name...